garylirocks/quickrefs/azure-arc.markdown

   - Can runCommand
 - "Azure Connected Machine Resource Manager":
   - Similar to above, can also manage hybrid connectivity endpoints, but seems intended for Azure HCI

+### Onboarding

+- Permissions: administrator permission required to install the agent on the target machine
+  - Linux: by using the root account
+  - Windows: as a member of the Local Administrators group
+- Interactively:
+  - Download a deployment script from Azure portal
+  - Windows Admin Center (a web service you deploy on-prem)
+  - PowerShell
+  - Azure Arc installation wizard
+- At scale:
+  - You need a **service principal** with at least `Azure Connected Machine Onboarding` role on the resource group (could be an issue, this role can't install VM extensions, but sometimes the `DeployIfNotExists` policy action is triggered this SP, and extension installation fails)
+  - Use a tool to run a script:
+    - Configuration Manager
+    - Group policy
+    - Ansible
+    - Azure Automation Update Management
+- You could specify how the agent connects to Arc service:
+  - Public endpoint
+  - Private endpoint (`hybridcompute` sub-resource)
+  - Proxy server

 ## Multicloud connector